Salt Lake County Animal Services is dedicated to a no-kill philosophy.

 The No-kill philosophy is based on the idea that all healthy and/or treatable animals can be saved and not euthanized.
 The national industry standards to determine a shelter’s no-kill status is 90% live release rate.

 Animal Services began this commitment at the end of 2009.
-In 2013, the shelter achieved official no-kill status for the entire year, reaching 92.1% for the year.
-In 2015, we continued that trend with a live release rate of 94.5% for the entire year.
+In 2013, the shelter achieved official no-kill status for the entire year, reaching 92% for the year.
+In 2018, we continued that trend with a live release rate of over 93% for the entire year.

 Live release means that of all the animals that come to the shelter, they are either returned home, placed with a loving family through adoption, or transferred to a qualified animal rescue organization.